 4. Bristol Zoo, Bristol

-Nearby you will find the equally well-known Bristol Zoo, which is the fifth oldest zoo in the world, packing in a huge variety of attractions despite its relatively compact size.
+The equally well-known Bristol Zoo, which is the fifth oldest zoo in the world, packs in a huge variety of attractions despite its relatively compact size.
 You can visit Gorilla Island; the Seal and Penguin Coasts; Explorers’ Creek, which includes a water play area; Zona Brazil; Bug World; Monkey Jungle; the Butterfly House; and heaps of other major attractions.
 The Zoo now has a second, physically separate attraction, too: a conservation park known as the Wild Place Project, which is close to junction 17 of the M5.
 There you can encounter animals such as wolves and lemurs, and enjoy outdoor adventures on the 136 acres of land – including lots of opportunity for natural play.

 How much?
 Adult tickets from £10, child tickets (ages two to 14) from £5 when booked online (children under two are free).